Your study stay at HSWT

 -

-Exchange students and freemovers apply for a study stay at HSWT directly at the International Office.
-You will receive the link to our online application portal by email at the beginning of the application period.
+If you have been nominated by your university for a study stay or have contacted us as a freemover, you will receive a link to our online application portal at the beginning of the application period.

-The following documents must be uploaded for the application:
+The following documents need to be uploaded for the application:

 - Learning Agreement*